togakangaroo/togakangaroo.github.io/_posts/2014-08-02-be-the-javascriptiest.md

 Of course this opens up a whole bunch of intriguing opportunities.

-For example, what if the user wanted to provide a **custom** way for our area to appear or disappear?
+For example, what if the user wanted to provide a **custom** way for our collapsible area to appear or disappear?
 Something like

 <pre><code class="javascript">
   $('.should-collapse').toArray().map(function(el, index){